 From there, as inflammation and symptoms reduce, more solids and fibre can be added back into the diet gradually.
 The goal is to work toward a low fibre diet of about 10-15 grams fibre daily for a short period of time.
-Due to the specific requirements of this diet, it is highly recommended to work with a dietitian to understand the fibre content of different foods and get enough overall nutrition to support yourself and prevent unintentional weight loss.
+Due to the specific requirements of this diet, it is highly recommended to work with a registered dietitian to understand the fibre content of different foods.
+As well as to get enough overall nutrition to support yourself and prevent unintentional weight loss.

 Within a few weeks of an acute diverticulitis attack, most people can work toward a higher fibre diet as their symptoms continue to subside.
 For women, this is around 25 grams of fibre daily and for men, 38 grams.

 Another emerging area of dietary research is on the low FODMAP diet for diverticulitis.
 Although the low FODMAP diet was developed for irritable bowel syndrome, there are some studies to suggest it could be beneficial for those with diverticulitis as well.
-The theory behind this is that diverticula can be irritated when there is increased pressure in the colon – lots of pressure and gas in the bowel is likely to push on the mucosa of the colon and could then create pouches or enlarge the pouches that already exist.
-Therefore, a diet lower in fermentable carbohydrates such as the low FODMAP diet may also improve symptom outcomes for diverticulitis patients.4 However, this is still a relatively new area of research for diverticulosis and consideration of a low FODMAP diet (or any elimination diet) should be discussed with a registered dietitian first.
+The theory behind this is that diverticula can be irritated when there is increased pressure in the colon.
+Lots of pressure and gas in the bowel is likely to push on the mucosa of the colon and could then create pouches or enlarge the pouches that already exist.
+Therefore, a diet lower in fermentable carbohydrates such as the low FODMAP diet may also improve symptom outcomes for diverticulitis patients 4.
+However, this is still a relatively new area of research for diverticulosis.
+Consideration of a low FODMAP diet (or any elimination diet) should be discussed with a registered dietitian first.

 Old beliefs about diverticulum